Aloo paneer or chanar dalna is a Bengali influenced recipe of fresh fried cheese balls and potatoes served in a gently spiced gravy.

 What type of potatoes should I use?

-You can take your pick, it does not matter.
+You can take your pick because it does not make much difference to the recipe.

 Waxy potatoes will offer a more textural eating experience, whereas floury or mealy potatoes will thicken the broth and be much fluffier.
 I personally prefer the latter, but either way, you are good.